Is Telegram Safe To Use in 2024? Privacy Analysis

 To ensure you're aware of these risks, let's dissect some of the key concerns:

-- Privacy policy ambiguities.
+• Privacy policy ambiguities.
 Telegram's privacy policy states that it stores identifying user metadata — like your IP address, phone number, location data, and any unencrypted messages and media — for "as long as it’s necessary for Telegram to function."
-This vague language leaves a lot of room for interpretation.
-It’s doubly concerning as Telegram has shared user data with authorities and governments in the past.
+This vague language leaves a lot of room for interpretation and also questions about what they do with that information.

 How To Use Telegram Safely